mayank1784/ecom-labels-format/Backend/ReadME.md

 To access the API routes when cloned locally, you can use tools like [Postman](https://www.postman.com/) or make `HTTP` requests from your frontend application by running the server.

+## File Deletion Policy

+In order to maintain data privacy and optimize storage resources, our API follows a file deletion policy for both uploaded and processed files:

+- **Uploaded Files:** Any files that are uploaded to our system, such as PDF documents, are retained for a maximum of 30 minutes.
+After this duration, these files are automatically deleted from our servers.

+- **Processed Files:** Once a PDF document has been processed and a modified version has been generated, the processed files are retained for a maximum of 5 minutes.
+After this duration, these files are also automatically deleted from our servers.

+This file deletion policy ensures that files are only stored temporarily and are promptly removed from our servers once they are no longer needed.
+Users can be confident that their data is handled with privacy and efficiency in mind.

 If you have any questions or need further assistance, please don't hesitate to reach out.